 Fee for Princeton University Library

 All students must pay a $15 dissertation maintenance fee to the Princeton University Library, which is payable by Visa or MasterCard* (please be sure that your card is signed or you will need to present two forms of signed photo identification to use the card).
+Credit card payments must be made in person.
 Cash is no longer accepted as payment.

 * If credit card payment is not possible, a check made out to “Princeton University Library” will be accepted.